 Learning a Language as an Adult

 Adults do not effectively learn languages the way children do.
-Recent scholarship in the area of Second Language Acquisition indisputably shows that though adults do learn vocabulary best through interaction with nationals (something we highly value and provide at ISLC), the more complex aspects of acquiring a language, including correct usage of vocabulary, grammatical accuracy and proper morpho-syntax and pronunciation, are by far best acquired with the aid of well-trained instructors.
+Recent scholarship in the area of Second Language Acquisition indisputably shows that though adults do learn vocabulary best through interaction with nationals (something we highly value and provide at LCTI), the more complex aspects of acquiring a language, including contextual usage of vocabulary, grammatical accuracy (morpho-syntax) and pronunciation, are by far best acquired with the aid of well-trained instructors.

-And when it comes to helping you to understand and apply grammar correctly so that your speech is comprehensible to native speakers, your best option is to have someone of your own culture, someone who has been down the road to true native-like proficiency before you, come alongside and guide you in your learning.
-When it comes to the grammar, native speakers have great difficulty understanding what the student’s unique struggles and hindrances are.
-This is especially the case with the more difficult (for English speakers) languages.
+And when it comes to helping you to understand and apply grammar correctly so that native speakers comprehend your speech, your best option is to have someone of your own culture, someone who has been down the road to true native-like proficiency before you, come alongside and guide you in your learning.
+When it comes to grammar, native speakers have difficulty understanding what the student’s unique struggles are.
+This is especially true for languages that are more difficult for English speakers.

 Languages differ from one another in terms of the complexities encountered by the English speaker.
 For the speaker of English, some languages will be relatively simple and easy to learn.
-But unfortunately, from the learner’s perspective languages were not created equal!
-Many languages, such as Spanish or the Indonesian tongues, are relatively easy for English speakers to pick up directly from the people who speak them (provided the individual has the ability and time for language learning).
+Though all languages are equally complex, from the learner’s perspective languages were not created equal!
+Many languages, such as Haitian Creole, Spanish or the Indonesian tongues, are relatively easy for English speakers to pick up directly from the people who speak them (depending on time and individual’s ability to learn).
 Yet several important studies have shown that even Spanish has grammatical concepts (such as the auxiliary “estar”) that usually require the aid of a quality instructor.

-But from our perspective, Russian is grammatically complex, with its many case endings, challenging verb forms, etc. Arabic is also grammatically difficult, and has some very complex characteristics including a variety of suffix changes and wild verb forms.
+But from the English speaker’s perspective, Russian is grammatically complex, with its many case endings, challenging verb forms, etc. Arabic has some very difficult characteristics, including a variety of suffix changes, challenging morphology and verb forms.
 Chinese is certainly nothing like Spanish, with its tones and context-specific vocabulary.
-Many Chinese words are pronounced exactly the same, but have very different meanings!
-These three languages are very difficult to properly learn without some good grammar and other instruction from those who understand your needs.
+Many Chinese words are pronounced exactly the same, but have very different meanings, depending on context!
+These languages are very difficult to properly learn without some good grammar and other instruction from those who understand your needs.
 And how they are taught must take into consideration such characteristics.

-At ISLC we will provide you with a learning environment that will emphasize the most crucial components of your individual learning needs, while eliminating as many distractions as possible.
+At LCTI we will provide you with a learning environment that will emphasize the most crucial components of your individual learning needs, while eliminating as many distractions as possible.
 It is our goal to ensure that you meet the minimal proficiency requirement in your new language to be able to hit the ground and function well in your new culture.
-You will then be ready to be completely immersed and continue learning the language in such a way so that your speech in time will indeed become native-like.
+You will then be ready to be completely immersed and continue learning the language so that in time your speech will indeed become native-like.

 Methods that Work

-At ISLC we have made it our passion to find the most up-to-date, effective methods for teaching you the language as it is authentically used in real life.
+We have made it our passion to find the most up-to-date, effective methods for teaching you the language as it is authentically used in real life.
 Our focus is always on communication.
-Based on the most recent and documented research, we believe that interaction should always occur before instruction.
-In our programs you will first hear how native speakers use the language.
-You first will learn “how” to say something.
-Then you will learn “why” it is said in the way it is (the grammar), in order to apply the new construction to new contexts.
-This is followed by yet more practice with how they say it.
+Based on the most recent and documented research, we believe that interaction and communication should always occur before instruction.
+In our programs the learner first hears how native speakers use the language and then learns how to use it in conversation.
+This is followed by learning “why” it is said in the way it is (the grammar), in order to apply what you learn to new contexts.
+This is followed by yet more practice with using it.
 Therefore, all activities are geared toward effective communication in your new language, including listening comprehension, speaking, reading and writing.
 We call this a “modified communicative approach” that enables students to become both fluent and accurate in their speech.

 Don’t Become a Statistic

-The ISLC’s intensive language programs are all about improving long-term missionary effectiveness.
-One major cause of early missionary attrition is a lack of proper, pre-field training.
+LCTI intensive language programs are all about improving long-term missionary effectiveness.
 Virtually every study of the causes of early and negative missionary attrition points to a lack of effective, pre-field training.
-Most missionaries who, for other than unavoidable reasons, leave Russia, the Middle East, or China prior to completing their work, cite their inability to adapt to the culture and learn the language as major factors.
-Whether with ISLC or elsewhere, take the time - it’s a worthy investment.
+Most cross-cultural workers who, for other than unavoidable reasons, leave Russia, the Middle East, or China prior to completing their work, cite their inability to adapt to the culture and learn the language as major factors.
+Whether with LCTI or elsewhere, take the time – it’s a worthy investment.